isomerpages/nparks-juronglake/_who-we-are/Japanese Garden.md

 variant: tiptap
 description: ""
 ---
+<p></p>
-<p>There will be floral and aquatic gardens to showcase the colours of the
+<p>Featuring floral and aquatic gardens, the rejuvenated Japanese Garden
+interweaves greenery with waterscapes, showcasing the colours and textures of our tropical flora, with elements of Japanese garden design and landscape.</p>
-tropics.
-A section of the Japanese Garden will be enhanced with a layer of tropical flora.
-Mature trees, including the Cycads planted by Japanese Emperor Akihito and Empress Michiko in 1970, will form part of the enhanced landscape.
+<p>Mature trees, including the Cycads planted by Japanese Emperor Akihito
+and Empress Michiko in 1970, form part of the enhanced landscape.
 New bridges to the north and east of the island provide greater connectivity within the Gardens as well as to the greater Jurong Lake District.&nbsp;</p>
 <p></p>
 <p></p>
 <div class="isomer-image-wrapper">